Carrasco solid, Lindor homers, Mets take 3 of 4 from Giants

 Carrasco retired 18 in a row after Thairo Estrada’s RBI single in the second.
 Mauricio Dubon led off the eighth by reaching on an error and Curt Casali hit into a double play.
 Mike Yastrzemski ended Carrasco’s afternoon by homering off the advertising signage along the second deck in right field.

-“You see a guy be successful a third time through the order, tells you he’s got a lot of weapons at his disposal that day,” Showalter said.
-“He was good.
-Boy, fun to watch.”

-A crowd of 28,760 gave Carrasco a warm ovation as he walked off the mound, clapping into his glove several times.
+A crowd of 28,760 gave Carrasco a warm ovation as he walked off the mound.
+Carrasco clapped into his glove several times.

-“It was really good,” Carrasco said.
-“We love the fans and we love to play here.
-I think more importantly, the team is winning some games.”

 The outing actually raised Carrasco’s ERA from 0.84 to 1.47 in three starts.
-Carrasco, who had three 200-strikeout seasons with Cleveland before the Mets acquired him along with Lindor on Jan.
+Carrasco, who was acquired from Cleveland along with Lindor on Jan.
 7, 2021, posted a 6.04 ERA in 12 starts last season, when he didn’t debut until July 30 due to a hamstring injury.
-He had a bone fragment removed from his right elbow last October.

-“The pedigree’s there and the want to is there,” Showalter said.
-“He’s in a good spot.
-Let’s face it: The big thing is he’s healthy.
-I think we all know what Carlos is capable of when he’s healthy.”

 Tomas Nido delivered a sacrifice fly in the second, Mark Canha hit a two-run single in the third and Brandon Nimmo had an RBI single in the eighth.